Study Guide to the Systems of the Body

-Have you ever wondered how you can eat the things that you eat or how you can breathe or move your arms?
-If you think about it, it's pretty amazing that the human body can do all of the things that it does.
-Your body is made up of what are called systems.
-These systems are collections of organs and body parts that work together for a common goal.
-For example, your bones are all a part of the skeletal system.
-They work together to give your body shape and so that you can move.
-They also work together to protect your important organs, like your heart.
-The other systems that you have in your body are the circulatory, respiratory, muscular, digestive, and nervous systems.
-Each of these systems are very important, and everyone has them.
-It's important for kids to understand what the systems of the body are so that they can understand how important it is to keep the body healthy.
+Have you ever wondered how your food is digested, or how you can breathe, or even move your arms?
+If you think about it, it's pretty amazing that the human body can do all of these things and more.
+These actions are made possible by what are called organ systems which are collections of organs, body parts and tissues that work together for a common goal.
+For example, each one of your bones are part of the skeletal system; they work collectively to provide support and movement so that you can walk and run.
+Your bones also work together to protect your important internal organs, such as the heart, lungs and brain.
+Other organ systems present in your body are the circulatory, respiratory, muscular, digestive, integumentary, endocrine, reproductive, and nervous systems.
+All of these systems have specific functions but they cannot function independently, meaning that they rely on all the other systems in order to work properly.
+Each system is very important and every person has them.
+Below you will find a brief overview of each body system along with helpful educational links for adults and instructional links for teachers.

 Project Heart Kids- Circulatory System: A neat animation of how the circulatory system works.